Martin's

 2017

 In March of 2017, we began building the first room for stage 1 of our kitchen.
-We wanted to pay cash for as much as we could.
+We tried to pay cash for as much as we could.
 We found some unfinished cabinets and butcher block from Lowe’s for under $3,000.
-We cut and planed all of the reclaimed wood from the second floor of the coffeehouse and used that to create the siding of our coffee bar.
-Soon after things starting getting busy, we bought another section of unfinished cabinets and butcher block and tied it to our original bar and pulled more b-board out of the second story of our building to finish out the the expansion of the bar.
+We cut and planed all of the reclaimed wood from the 2nd floor of the coffeehouse and used that to create the siding of our coffee bar.

-At the close of December, reflecting on all that 2017 had brought us and all the ways that we’d grown in our community, we were inspired to create something to celebrate this soybean-loving town.
+Reflecting on all that 2017 had brought us and all the ways that we’d grown in our community, we were inspired to create something to celebrate this soybean-loving town.
 Good Morning Martin became our daily greeting as we shared the positive news and local business updates within our community.
 We highlighted shops within town and created a brand to show pride and love for where you live.

 2018